 The proposed use of the property for fermenting and processing of grape juice into wine supports the economic viability of agriculture within the County, consistent with Goal AG/LU-3 and Policy AG/LU-4 ("The County will reserve agricultural lands for agricultural use including land used for grazing and watershed/open space...").
-By authorizing a winery at the project site the requested Use Permit supports the economic viability of both the vineyard use on the property, consistent with Economic Development Goal E-1 and Policy E-1.
+By authorizing a modification to the winery at the project site the requested Use Permit continues to support the economic viability of the vineyard use on the property, consistent with Economic Development Goal E-1 and Policy E-1.